R29 Recaps: Every Episode Of Netflix's "Jupiter's Legacy" Season 1

 Advertisement

-Suddenly, his notes starts bleeding and he has a prophetic dream with very specific instructions: “Find the boat.
+Suddenly, his nose starts bleeding and he has a prophetic dream with very specific instructions: “Find the boat.
 Gather your crew.
 Sail to the island and save America.”
 What.
 It would seem we’ve got an adventure ahead of us.

 The Most Okay, Boomer Moment